-Toward the end of 2021, a consultant began work to revise and update the Castro Valley Central Business District Specific Plan to bring the Specific Plan into conformance with the Castro Valley General Plan.

-The San Lorenzo Village Specific Plan will be next in line for an update after completion of the Castro Valley Central Business District Specific Plan.
+In late 2021, a consultant began work to revise and update the Castro Valley Central Business District Specific Plan to bring the Specific Plan into conformance with the Castro Valley General Plan.
+The update is expected to be completed by the third quarter of 2024.
+The San Lorenzo Village Specific Plan will be next in line for an update after completion of the Castro Valley Central Business District Specific Plan; planning staff have begun to seek funding for this effort.

-2021 GENERAL PLAN AMENDMENTS
+2022 GENERAL PLAN AMENDMENTS

 Government Code Section 65358(b) generally limits amendments of the mandatory elements of a local jurisdiction's general plan to four times per calendar year.
 Each amendment may include more than one change to the general plan; therefore, local jurisdictions may group together several proposals for changes to be considered at the same meeting no more than four times during the year.
-There were no general plan amendments approved by the Board of Supervisors in 2021.
+There were no general plan amendments approved by the Board of Supervisors in 2022.